joshbegley/nyt-latest/previous.md

 `It is the fifth battleground state to prosecute former President Donald J. Trump’s supporters for trying to overturn his defeat in the 2020 election.`\
 https://nytimes.com/2024/06/04/us/politics/wisconsin-charges-3-trump-allies-in-fake-electors-scheme.html

-**Protesters Want Charges Dropped.
-What Is the Right Price for Civil Disobedience?**\
+**Students Want Charges Dropped.
+What Is the Right Price for Protests?**\
-`Students have clearly broken codes of conduct and, in some cases, the law.
+`At pro-Palestinian demonstrations, students have broken codes of conduct and, sometimes, the law.
 But the question of whether and how to discipline them is vexing universities.`\
 https://nytimes.com/2024/06/04/us/politics/college-protests-charges-students.html

 **Transplanted Pig Kidney Is Removed From Patient**\